-But the effects of supply-and-demand can also be transformative at the industry level.
-As supply or demand fluctuate, the businesses that survive learn to adapt.
-Whether its sourcing new inputs, reinventing their supply chain, ramping production up or down, finding new ways of reaching new or fewer customers, or restructuring operations to maintain (or increase) profitability under new market conditions, a change in supply-and-demand can have resounding effects across an industry.
+That being said, any significant shift in supply-and-demand can also be transformative for an industry as a whole.
+As supply or demand fluctuates, the businesses that survive might have to adjust their business model or even core service offering.
+Whether it’s sourcing new inputs, reorganizing their supply chain, ramping production up or down, finding new ways of reaching new customers, or restructuring operations to maintain (or increase) profitability under new market conditions, a change in supply-and-demand can have resounding effects across any industry.

-The hotel industry has been no exception.
-The rise of Airbnb has not only drastically impacted the supply-side of the hotel industry equation, it has also altered guest expectations, changing the face of demand as well.
+And the hotel industry is no exception.
+The rise of Airbnb has not only drastically impacted the supply-side of the hotel industry equation, it has also altered guest expectations, changing the fundamental nature of the hospitality industry’s demand-side, as well.
 This, however, has not spelled doom for hotel operators.
 Rather, hotels are finding new ways of doing business that help them navigate these new market conditions.

 When considering the impact of Airbnb, it’s important to remember that customers aren’t necessarily embracing the platform because they prefer it over hotels.
 Sometimes, Airbnb is the only feasible option for many customers.
 Airbnb’s greatest success stories come from cities with limited room availability during peak seasons, such as New York, Los Angeles, and San Francisco.
 Meanwhile, Airbnb listings are far more limited in cities with lower demand such as Atlanta, Houston, and Memphis. […] As room availability decreases, prices for remaining rooms increase, driving customers to alternatives like Airbnb.